-- According to the FBI, every year more than 1 in 10 homes is subject to property theft, and approximately 4 out of 5 of these thefts are committed by someone you invited into your home (i.e., a housekeeper, plumber or other invitee), not by anonymous burglars.
+- According to the FBI, every year more than 1 in 10 homes is subject to property theft, and approximately 4 out of 5 of these thefts are committed by someone you invited into your home (i.e., a housekeeper, plumber or another invitee), not by anonymous burglars.

 - A home thief of any stripe is usually an amateur who starts his or her search for valuables in your bedroom, during daylight hours.

 - In the case of a burglar, they usually spend very little time on the crime scene — fewer than 12 minutes.
-As a result, they typically seek high value, small sized objects like cash, jewelry and watches.
+As a result, they typically seek high value, small-sized objects like cash, jewelry, and watches.

 You can reduce this risk by making your goods (including your beloved watches) more secure — but at what cost?
-A cheap locked hard box in your dresser drawer, or a thousand pound safe bolted to a concrete floor behind a false wall in your basement — which makes your stuff virtually inaccessible?
+A cheap locked hard box in your dresser drawer, or a thousand-pound safe bolted to a concrete floor behind a false wall in your basement — which makes your stuff virtually inaccessible?
 The logical solution is to obtain a “reasonable” level of protection that will deal with most risks, and this is achieved through a layered approach to home security.

-Most security professionals call for a layered approach, because no single countermeasure can be expected to prevent all crime.
+Most security professionals call for a layered approach because no single countermeasure can be expected to prevent all crime.
 The object is to place as many hurdles in the thief’s way so that he gives up or seeks out a lower value target for theft.
-In other words, let her grab your three year old IPad on the kitchen counter instead of your $5,000 watch.
+In other words, let her grab your three-year-old IPad on the kitchen counter instead of your $5,000 watch.

 Layers of protection in a typical home or apartment could consist of the following:

 - Perimeter defense, such as a double-locked door and a tall wall or fence around your property.
-As we noted in our last post,close to one third of all burglaries involve entering a home through an unlocked window or door.
+As we noted in our last post, close to one-third of all burglaries involve entering a home through an unlocked window or door.
 Yes, really.

-–A centrally monitored alarm system, to both notify you or the police of the intrusion, and deter a burglary attempt.
+–A centrally monitored alarm system, to both notify you or the police of the intrusion and deter a burglary attempt.
 An alarm system, like a lock, is only good if it is armed.

-- Concealment of your valuables is your next defense of your valuables.
+- Concealment of your valuables is the next defense of your valuables.
 Remember, a burglar has little time in your home and an invitee does not want to draw suspicion – the longer they have to search for your valuables, the less likely they take something.
 The most important thing to remember is to avoid hiding things in the most likely places to search – your bedroom generally and the top drawer of your bedroom dresser or night table, specifically.
-And since most home thefts involve an “inside job” element, or knowledge of the target, no one should be told about your hiding places other than immediate family.
+And since most home thefts involve an “inside job” element or knowledge of the target, no one should be told about your hiding places other than immediate family.